Before you begin

 • Test of English as a Foreign Language (TOEFL): Internet-based test: minimum score of 80 with no subject test less than 18

-• Duolingo English Test: Minimum score of 110 out of 160
+• Duolingo English Test: 110 out of 160 with a minimum score of 90 on each band.

 For applicants who are international students, see International Students for more information.